-Organizations are now scanning for security vulnerabilities at a rate 20 times faster than just a few years ago.
+Organizations are now scanning for security vulnerabilities 20 times faster than just a few years ago.
 The increase in scanning activity is driven by several factors, including the growing use of automated scanning tools, the proliferation of cloud-based infrastructures, the use of DevSecOps, and the ever-increasing sophistication of cyberattacks.

 This article explores the reasons behind this increase in scanning activity and provides insights into how Kiuwan can help organizations reduce the risks associated with code vulnerabilities.